RTP payload formats

 The Real-time Transport Protocol (RTP) specifies a general-purpose data format and network protocol for transmitting digital media streams on Internet Protocol (IP) networks.
 The details of media encoding, such as signal sampling rate, frame size and timing, are specified in an RTP payload format.
 The format parameters of the RTP payload are typically communicated between transmission endpoints with the Session Description Protocol (SDP), but other protocols, such as the Extensible Messaging and Presence Protocol (XMPP) may be used.

+Payload types and formats

+The technical parameters of payload formats for audio and video streams are standardised.

+The standard also describes the process of registering new payload types with IANA.

+Text messaging payload types

+Payload formats and types for text messaging are defined in the following specifications:

+MIDI payload types

+Payload formats and types for MIDI are defined in the following specifications:

 Audio and video payload types

-RFC 3551, entitled RTP Profile for Audio and Video (RTP/AVP), specifies the technical parameters of payload formats for audio and video streams.

-The standard also describes the process of registering new payload types with IANA; additional payload formats and payload types are defined in the following specifications: